chrisjbreisch/Trs80.Level1Basic/README.md

 won't do what you expect.

 Level I BASIC was designed to fit in 4K of ROM, so they cut a few corners.
-One of them was that many standard math library functions, Power, Logarithm, and Trig functons weren't included.
+One of them was that many standard math library functions such as Power, Logarithm, and Trig functons weren't included.
 People wrote their own, in BASIC, that you could access as subroutines.
 In fact, Appendix A from the book contains a decent set.
 I do find the POWER subroutine to be inadequate.
 Mostly because it builds upon the LOGARITHM subroutine and the EXP subroutine.
 Each of these have a small amount of